adequatica/api-testing-comparison/README.md

 This means that Сypress is four times slower than Playwright.

-These result was valid at the time of the experiment with the following versions of applications:
+This result was valid at the time of the experiment with the following versions of applications:

 - Cypress: 12.15.0
 - Playwright: 1.35.1